Tong-ST/NCS/README.md

 # NCS
 ### Node-based Component System for Godot

 Data-Oriented design bridge for Godot.
-This plugin are NOT try to be Pure ECS framework, But aim to make ECS workflow in godot with less friction and encourage user to build good architect with hybrid approach.
+This plugin are NOT try to be Pure ECS framework, But aim to make ECS workflow in Godot with less friction and encourage user to build good architect with hybrid approach.

 ## Core
-- Entity: Normal godot reuseable scene e.g. Player, CharacterBody2D, etc.
+- Entity: Normal godot reusable scene e.g. Player, CharacterBody2D, etc.
 - Data: Pure variable container for data resource, without any logic.
-- Components: A Tag for query by system and reuseable logics focus on local scene.
+- Components: A Tag for query by system and reusable logic focus on local scene.
 - System: Isolate node that process system-wide logic which need to share across the your game world.